-HOW TO USE THIS GUIDE:
+HOW TO USE THIS WORKBOOK

-This trainer's guide is designed to help you, the "facilitator," and staff at your HMB, the "trainees" or "participants," create a site-specific HACCP plan.
+This trainer's guide is designed to help you, the "facilitator," and staff at your HMB, the "trainees" or "participants," create a sitespecific HACCP plan.

-This trainer's guide is organized into four different sections:
+This trainee workbook is organized into four different sections:

-- Section A introduces the workshop. - Section B is the main learning section in this workshop and is divided into 12 different steps, each representing the 12 steps of HACCP.
-Each step contains a learning segment and an activity segment. - Section C closes the workshop. - Section D contains the appendices with examples of each of the 12 steps in a HACCP plan.
+Section A introduces the workshop.

+Section B is the main learning section in this workshop and is divided into 12 different steps, each representing the 12 steps of HACCP.
+Each step contains a learning segment and an activity segment

+Section C closes the workshop.

+Section D contains the appendices with examples of each of the 12 steps in a HACCP plan.

-About 12 hours is needed to complete this workshop.
+About 20 hours is needed to complete this workshop.
+This workshop should be split into at least two days to facilitate learning.
+To optimally benefit from this workshop, we recommend that you attend the entire training.
 Estimated time to complete each section or step is listed in the objectives at the beginning of each section and step.

-To facilitate instruction and learning, the guide is organized around "learning modes": Explain, Ask, Example, and Action.
-Text inside these segments should be shared with participants.
-Text outside of these segments is provided for your use and instruction.
-You may share this text with the class, but it is not intended for that purpose.
-A description of each of the four learning modes follows.
+To facilitate instruction and learning, this workbook is organized around learning modes: Understand, Example, and Action.
+Text inside these segments is contained in the trainer's guide.
+A description of each of these learning modes follows.